MPAS-Dev/compass/docs/tutorials/dev_add_rrm.rst

             self.add_test_case(FilesForE3SM(test_group=self))

-We have indicated that we want an initial condition interpolated from the World Ocean Atlas 2023 (WOA23) data set, that we do not want to include BGC tracers, and that we want to use the split-explicit time integrator (the E3SM default) in our performance test.
+We have indicated that we want an initial condition interpolated from the World Ocean Atlas 2023 (WOA23) data set and that we want to use the split-explicit time integrator (the E3SM default) in our performance test.

 Let's see if the test cases show up: